UWOrbital/OBC-firmware/README.md

 brew install gcc
 ```

-2. Install Python 3.10 and setup Python virtual environment (Only required for Python devs)
+2. Install Python 3.10 and setup Python virtual environment (Only required for Backend devs)

 Run the following commands in the OBC-firmware directory:
 ```sh